From Financial Vulnerability to Empowerment: My Journey

 what is financial hardship? why is it more and more common? people are opening up more and more about their financial insecurities

-Why It’s Rising Around the World?
+Why Financial Vulnerability Rising Around the World?

-Financial hardship is no longer isolated.
+Financial Vulnerability is no longer isolated.

 It’s a global reality.